bencebajorics/graf-first/TEST.md

-# Country Model Service
+# Currency Model Service

 ## Overview
-Service for country collection
+Service for currency collection

 ### Version information
-Version: 0.1.7
+Version: 0.2.1

 ## Paths

 ### GET /__healthy
-##### Returns 'OK' to show that the service is working
+### Returns 'OK' to show that the service is working

 #### Description